Quasar-Kim/332project/doc/high-level/design-doc.md

 Worker reports its wtid and optionally local storage information (input files and remaining storage).
 Local storage infomration is only reported by worker with wtid 0.

 Scheduler updates global file directory and changes worker status to UP.
 It responds with `SchedulerHello` which contains wid assigned to the worker.

-<ins>NotifyUp() → None</ins>

-Heartbeat mechanism.
-Worker should call this method for every 3 seconds.
-Worker that did not called this method more than 7 seconds is considered DOWN.

 <ins>HaltOnError(err: JobSystemError) → None</ins>